What Parties Are Involved When Getting A Mortgage And Buying A House?

 Your lender will generally require a home appraisal to confirm the value of the home prior to closing.
 This is done to protect you and your lender from financing more than the home is worth.
-Your lender will select a third-party appraisal company, although you’ll ultimately be responsible for paying the appraiser.
+Your lender will select a third-party appraisal company, although you’ll ultimately be responsible for paying the appraiser in your closing costs.

 Appraisers are typically local professionals who conduct research on your market and visit the home to assess its overall condition and value.
 Appraisers perform a general inspection and present their findings to cultivate an appraised value for the home.